- The reality of the SAP Partnership Program is far different than what is usually presented.

 Why Software Partnerships with SAP Tend to Sour

 SAP will often use partnerships to gain entry into areas where it lacks an offering.
-It uses the connection to co-opt the area and then set upon utilizing the understanding of the area, often obtained from the unwitting software partner, to develop a solution that then completes with its software partner.
-SAP is complimentary and friendly with the software partner when they want to pull information from them, but then switch to a different mode when SAP feels as if they have gotten what they needed from the relationship.
+It uses the connection to co-opt the area and then set upon utilizing the area’s understanding, often obtained from the unwitting software partner, to develop a solution that then completes with its software partner.
+SAP is complimentary and friendly with the software partner when they want to pull information from them, but then switch to a different mode when SAP feels like they have gotten what they needed from the relationship.

-SAP is very well known for doing its best to prevent customers from buying applications from software vendors that are SAP partners.
-Therefore, we describe the dynamic of being a software partner with SAP as a bit like that of an abusive relationship.
+SAP is very well known for doing its best to prevent customers from buying applications from SAP partners’ software vendors.
+Therefore, we describe the dynamic of being a software partner with SAP as a bit like an abusive relationship.
 SAP would not hit you so hard if they simply did not love you so much.

 The Case Study of the Teradata – SAP Partnership